Planning a 4 day Yosemite itinerary can feel overwhelming, especially with so many iconic hikes, viewpoints, and scenic drives to choose from.

 You actually can’t see Glacier Point from Taft Point and vice versa.
 From Taft Point you can see El Capitan, Yosemite Valley, and Yosemite Falls.
 You can also look down through various fissures, or cracks, in the granite near the edge.

 The hike to get to Taft Point and the Fissures is 2.3 miles round trip.
-You can read my post about the hike by clicking here
+You can read my full guide on the hike.

 Upper Yosemite Falls Hike